check-spelling/.github/profile/README.md

 # Other repositories

 Any other repository you see here is probably being used to test the check-spelling action.
 They may be deleted at any time or replaced by cleaner versions.

+`actions-*` are forks of https://github.com/actions repositories to enable applying patches that haven't been merged upstream.